- Wyss Wellness Center

 All of SEAMAAC's health and social services, as well as doctors and medical professionals from Jefferson Health can be found at the Wyss Wellness Center, located in the Bok Building.

 If you would like to learn more, please visit the Wyss Wellness Center website.

 SEAMAAC conducts case management services and workshops and resources for Philadelphia’s diverse immigrant/refugee communities.

 - SEAMAAC provides community education and outreach about social services, resources, health care, safety, employment, legal rights, and other community needs.

 - Community Outreach Events

-- Our staff provide individual case management, resource navigation and safety planning for clients.
+- Individual case management, resource navigation, and safety planning for clients.

-- We provide outreach and workshops on healthy and unhealthy relationship dynamics to educate and increase awareness in communities we work with.
+- Outreach and workshops on healthy and unhealthy relationship dynamics, to educate and increase awareness in communities we work with.

-- SEAMAAC is also a member of the Shared Safety, an initiative from the mayor’s office to address domestic violence by bringing in government agencies and community-based agencies to the table.
+- Becoming a member of the Shared Safety Coalition, an initiative from the mayor’s office to address domestic violence by bringing in government agencies and community-based agencies to the table.
 Our voice and presence in Shared Safety is in advocacy of needs and connecting resources specific to the immigrant and refugee communities

 - Our Outreach Workers provide individual case management in connecting elders to public and private resources.